pguyot/erlang-bblm/README.md

 - application files (.app)
 - application upgrade files (.appup).

+Please use Erlang Language Module v1.2 for BBEdit 9 and BBEdit 10.

 Installation
 ------------

-To install the plug-in, simply double-click it.
+To install the plug-in, simply double-click it or drop it on BBEdit.
 This will launch BBEdit (or bring it to the front) which will then ask if you want to install the plug-in and relaunch BBEdit.

 Alternatively, you can put it manually into "~/Library/Application Support/BBEdit/Language Modules/".